Qalander/lookup-bitcoin-addresses/README.md

 # lookup-bitcoin-addresses

-This program will read your bitcoin address.txt list and then open your CSV files (such as 1.csv, 2.csv etc) if there is a match, then the private key, public address and bitcoin balance will be save to a file called freemoney.txt
+Compare my discovered addresses (addr_priv.txt) to the existing bitcoin addresses (test1.csv) this file (2List_X_check.py) takes addr_priv and strips out the extra columns then it converts test1.csv into a txt file called test1_fixed.txt then it compares the two lists of addresses to see if there are any matches, if so, then we have successfully found an address for which we have the private address address and private key printed to FREE_MONEY.txt (as an append, better to have the result twice than have it lost)

+TO RUN:

+> python 2List_X_check.py